Policy and Global Affairs at The National Academies

 (2005)

-book icon Read online free sale iconBuy the book
+book icon Read online free sale iconBuy the book or Download the Free PDF

 An ongoing committee of the National Research Council assists the Department of Defense in the development and implementation of a program of expanded scientific cooperation and exchange in peaceful applications of the biological sciences between American research scientists and Russian research scientists who had participated in the biological weapons program of the former Soviet Union.
 The committee reviews project proposals submitted to DOD by research scientists from Russia, suggests potential collaborators from the United States, and evaluates results of collaborative projects.
 This report lists the proposals considered from 2000-2004 and summarizes the committee's recommendations.
-(Development, Security, and Cooperation (DSC))
+Development, Security, and Cooperation (DSC)

-cover imageReview of Research Proposals for Cooperation with Former Soviet Biological Weapons Personnel and Institutes: Letter Report from June 27, 2005 Review (2005)
+Soviet June 2005 Review of Research Proposals for Cooperation with Former Soviet Biological Weapons Personnel and Institutes: Letter Report from June 27, 2005 Review (2005)

-book icon Read online free sale icon Buy the book
+book icon Read online free sale icon Buy the book or Download the Free PDF

 An ongoing committee of the National Research Council assists the Department of Defense in the development and implementation of a program of expanded scientific cooperation and exchange in peaceful applications of the biological sciences between American research scientists and Russian research scientists who had participated in the biological weapons program of the former Soviet Union.
 The committee reviews project proposals submitted to DOD by research scientists from Russia, suggests potential collaborators from the United States, and evaluates results of collaborative projects.
 This letter report provides the committee’s assessment of the proposals considered at its June 27, 2005, meeting.
-(Development, Security, and Cooperation (DSC))
+Development, Security, and Cooperation (DSC)

-cover imageStrengthening Long-Term Nuclear Security: Protecting Weapon-Usable Material in Russia (2005)
+cover image Strengthening Long-Term Nuclear Security: Protecting Weapon-Usable Material in Russia (2005)

 In July 2005, the National Academies released the report Strengthening Long-term Nuclear Security: Protecting Weapon-Usable Material in Russia.
 The report highlighted several obstacles in the transition from a U.S.-Russian cooperative program to a Russian-directed and Russian-funded fully indigenized program that will ensure the security of 600 tons of weapon-usable nuclear material at a level of international acceptability.
 Overcoming these obstacles requires an increased political commitment at a number of levels of the Russian Government to modern material protection, control, and accounting systems (MPC&A).
 Adequate resources must be provided to facilities where weapon-usable material is located for upgrading and maintaining MPC&A systems.
 Additionally, the technical security systems that are being installed through the cooperative program need to be fully embraced by Russian managers and specialists.
 The report recommends the establishment of a ten-year indigenization fund of about $500 million provided by Russia and its G-8 partners as a new mechanism for gradually shifting the financial burden of MPC&A to the Russian Government.
-(Development, Security, and Cooperation (DSC))
+Development, Security, and Cooperation (DSC)

-cover imageStrengthening U.S-Russian Cooperation on Nuclear Nonproliferation (2005)
+cover image Strengthening U.S-Russian Cooperation on Nuclear Nonproliferation (2005)

 Strengthening U.S.-Russian Cooperation on Nuclear Nonproliferation: Recommendations for Action offers the consensus findings and recommendations of a joint committee established by the U.S. National Academies and the Russian Academy of Sciences to identify methods of improving the ongoing cooperation between the two nations in this area.
 The report finds that the best way to realize the enormous potential of the U.S.-Russian relationship on nuclear nonproliferation is to reinvigorate the relationship between the two governments as a true partnership.
 It recommends that the U.S. and Russia establish a Joint High-Level Commission of government and non-government experts to assess their cooperation and devise a strategic plan for moving forward.
 It suggests that the Senior Interagency Group that was recently established by the two presidents be empowered to carry out this strategic plan.
 The report then examines three issue areas, making specific recommendations in each: law and taxation, program organization and management, and scientific and technical cooperation.
-(Policy and Global Affairs (PGA))
+Development, Security, and Cooperation (DSC)

 cover imageBiotechnology Research in an Age of Terrorism (2004)

-book icon Read online freepage icon Download the report brief (PDF)| sale icon Buy the book
+book icon Read online free page iconDownload the report brief (PDF) sale icon Buy the book or Download the Free PDF

 In recent years much has happened to justify an examination of biological research in light of national security concerns.
 The destructive application of biotechnology research includes activities such as spreading common pathogens or transforming them into even more lethal forms.
 Policymakers and the scientific community at large must put forth a vigorous and immediate response to this challenge.
 This new book by the National Research Council recommends that the government expand existing regulations and rely on self-governance by scientists rather than adopt intrusive new policies.
 One key recommendation of the report is that the government should not attempt to regulate scientific publishing but should trust scientists and journals to screen their papers for security risks, a task some journals have already taken up.
 With biological information and tools widely distributed, regulating only U.S. researchers would have little effect.
 A new International Forum on Biosecurity should encourage the adoption of similar measures around the world.
 Seven types of risky studies would require approval by the Institutional Biosafety Committees that already oversee recombinant DNA research at some 400 U.S. institutions.
 These “experiments of concern” include making an infectious agent more lethal and rendering vaccines powerless.
-(Development, Security, and Cooperation (DSC))
+Development, Security, and Cooperation (DSC)

-cover imageOvercoming Impediments to U.S-Russian Cooperation on Nuclear Non-Proliferation: Report of a Joint Workshop (2004)
+cover image Overcoming Impediments to U.S-Russian Cooperation on Nuclear Non-Proliferation: Report of a Joint Workshop (2004)

 The U.S. National Academies and the Russian Academy of Sciences convened a joint workshop to identify methods of overcoming impediments to cooperation between the United States and Russia on nonproliferation.
 The workshop emphasized approaches and techniques that have already been shown to work in U.S.-Russian programs and that might be applied in other areas.
 The workshop was intended to facilitate frank discussion between individuals in the United States and Russia who have some responsibility for cooperative nonproliferation programs in the hope of identifying both the impediments to cooperation and potential methods of addressing them.
 This report summarizes the discussions at the workshop.
-(Development, Security, and Cooperation (DSC))
+Development, Security, and Cooperation (DSC)

 cover imageTerrorism: Reducing Vulnerabilities and Improving Responses: U.S - Russian Workshop Proceedings (2004)